Understanding the Cultural Context

 Bringing the Experience Home

-The objects acquired through thoughtful bargaining carry stories that transcend their physical properties:
+The objects acquired through thoughtful bargaining carry stories that transcend their physical properties:- The narrative of acquisition becomes part of the object's value

 - Understanding of creation processes enhances appreciation